hartwigmedical/peach/README.md

 PEACH does not (properly) support panel JSON files that contain (partially) overlapping genes.
 Variants in a panel JSON file are not allowed to (partially) overlap.

-### Datastore file locations
-(Only relevant for internal use)

-Panel:
-* Smaller panel for DPYD with haplotypes and haplotypes restricted to those in SOC tests (`/data/common/dbs/peach/panelfiles/min_DPYD.json`).
-* Panel with common DPYD haplotypes and variants (`/data/common/dbs/peach/panelfiles/DPYD.json`).

 ## Output
 PEACH outputs two TSV files.
 One contains genotypes/haplotypes for each gene, the other contains calls for all variants from the panel JSON.